Social Media Marketing is a serious business.

 Here’s what nearly all marketers are guilty of.

 The biggest mistake Social Media Marketers make is posting everything at the same time.

 Writing one blog post and sharing it on all your social media channels at the same exact time isn’t helping anyone.

 Think about it: You have clients who follow your Facebook.
-Chances are, those with Twitter account are also following you on Twitter.
+Chances are, those with a Twitter account are also following you on Twitter.
 And in LinkedIn or on all your channels at the same time.

 I’ve encountered this with some brands that I personally follow – and I’m sure most of you have, as well.

 Let’s say I’ve read an article about skin cosmetics posted on Facebook.
 15 minutes later, I’m on Twitter and the same URL appeared on my feed…

 I’m not going to read the same skin cosmetics article just because I’ve seen in on a different platform!

 Your followers have already seen your blog article on Facebook and read it.
 What other good reason would motivate them in opening the same blog article on Twitter/LinkedIn/Instagram/etc?

 This only creates redundancy.
 Your repetitive posts from the different platform would only make them feel bombarded and the higher chances of them unfollowing.
 It also makes your brand feel less personal.